 Basically, I would like to buy one set of cookware and have it forever.
 The end.

 Stainless steel seemed to be the recommendation of choice from the opinionated Facebook crowd, so I started looking.
-Which is when OXO reached out to let me know about their new line of OXO 3-ply stainless steel pro cookware.
+Which is when OXO reached out to let me know about their new line of OXO Pro 13-piece stainless steel cookware set.
 And boy, as a longtime fan of OXO kitchen gadgets, am I thrilled I got a chance to try them out.

 Not too surprisingly, OXO cookware absolutely lives up to my expectations of the brand.
 What’s more, it turns out the OXO stainless steel cookware offers so much of what my friends like about All-Clad, but literally at half the price.
 Or even less.

 Plus it goes with my tea kettle.